Want to win over Trump? Asian leaders see flattery as the magic ingredient

 Trump has been showered with praise and gestures of veneration throughout his five-day tour of Asia.

-With Donald Trump, flattery will get you everywhere.
+Gyeongju, South Korea – With Donald Trump, flattery will get you everywhere.

 At least that appears to be the attitude of leaders who have been meeting with the United States president on his first visit to East and Southeast Asia since he re-entered the White House in January.